-All HTC Application Forms are identified in the Multifamily Consolidated RFP/HTC Request for Proposal Application Instructions and are available on Minnesota Housing's Multifamily website and in the Multifamily Customer Portal.
+All HTC Application Forms are available on Minnesota Housing's Multifamily website and in the Multifamily Customer Portal.

 B. Post Application Materials

 All Post Application materials are available on Minnesota Housing's Multifamily website and in the Multifamily Customer Portal.